LupoA/lsdensities/doc/source/InverseProblemWrapper.rst

 The matrix :math:`\Sigma` is also pre-computed by the `SigmaMatrix` class.
 The normalising facotr `c` is computed within the InverseProblemWrapper class, and the vector `f` can be found in `lsdensities/core.py`.

-In the following we describe the auxiliary classes first, then InverseProblemWrapper.
+In the following we describe the auxiliary classes first, then :ref:`InverseProblemWrapper <InverseProblemWrapper-label>`.

+.. _AlgorithmParameters-label:

 class AlgorithmParameters
 -------------------------